material-motion/material-motion/concepts/plan-fulfillment-pattern.md

 This pattern is important because:

-- Expensive execution can occur in separate threads, processes, or workers.
+- It allows execution to occur in separate threads, processes, or workers.
-- execution is code.
-Definitions are more easily represented with rich user interfaces.
-Definitions can be sent from one device to another.
+- Execution relies on code.
+Definitions can be represented in rich user interfaces.
+Definitions can also be sent "over the wire".

 ### A definition of motion

 A definition is **what you want something to do**.

-Every [Primitive](../primitives.md) can be described with a definition.
-For example, "draggable" and "fade in" are two distinct definitions of motion.
+Every [Primitive](../primitives.md) can be described with a definition of motion.
+For example, "draggable" and "fade in" are two distinct definitions of motion that use Gesture and Tween primitives.

 Consider the following pseudo-code: